IBM Cloud Docs

 • Terraform scripts run from the CLI on your bastion server.

-• Schematics user interface accessed from the menu on your cloud dashboard.
+• The schematic user interface is accessed from the menu on your cloud dashboard.

 Prerequisites

-A deployment server (bastion server) deployed using the automation solution Automate SAP bastion server – SAP media storage repository, should exist in the same VPC, same region, and have the same subnet and security group configured as for the SAP system VSIs.
+A deployment server (bastion server) deployed by using the automation solution Automate SAP bastion server – SAP media storage repository, should exist in the same VPC, same region, and have the same subnet and security group that is configured for the SAP system VSIs.

 What is created